 Because the setting is so specific, if surreal, it is difficult not to read the ballet as an unfolding story.
 The steps also seem to ‘say’ something.
 The choreography is composed less of a series of movement phrases linked together than a series of gestures and individual steps that seem to embody discrete thoughts, interspersed with lots of running and walking.
 These two elements combine to create a sense of incoherence — I watched, trying to decipher meaning.

-Nonetheless, the music is all scintillant brass and wind and the dancing pulses with fervour.
+Nonetheless, the music is all scintillant percussion and wind and the dancing pulses with fervour.
 MacMillan created the Foreman role on Irek Mukhamedov, an athletic dancer who had recently joined the Royal from the Bolshoi.
 Together they devised many imaginative leaps with unexpected turns of direction and beats.
-The steps remain within the classical idiom, there is no distortion or extreme flexibility in the positions as there would be if Wayne McGregor was in the choreographer’s seat.
-It’s a fascinating ballet and the dancers of the Royal Ballet give a spirited account of its weird world view.
-They leave a part of them behind on the stage — the part of them that honours and reveres the memory of MacMillan, the company’s second great choreographer.
+There is no distortion or extreme flexibility in the shapes and positions as there would be if Wayne McGregor was in the choreographer’s seat.
+The dancers of the Royal Ballet give a spirited account of the weird world view depicted in The Judas Tree.
+They leave a part of them behind on the stage — the part of them that honours and reveres the memory of MacMillan, the company’s other great choreographer.